Loss of pressure in the fuel system

 1. Disconnect the wire from the negative terminal of the battery.

-2. Disconnect block 1 from mass air flow sensor 3.
+2. Disconnect connector 1 from mass air flow sensor 3.

-Loosen the clamps, disconnect the air supply hoses 2 and remove the sensor 3.
+Loosen the clamps, disconnect the air supply hoses 2 and remove sensor 3.

-3. Install the new sensor in reverse order.
+3. Install the new sensor in the reverse order.

 Checking the mass air flow sensor